dariasmyr/dariasmyr/README.md

 **Frontend - React, NextJS, Zustand, Material Design, Styled Components** **Backend - NestJS, TypeScript, GraphQL, PostgreSQL, Docker, Nginx**

-### <a href="https://t.me/summarifier_bot" target="_new">Summary Bot</a>
-A Telegram bot for scraping selected Telegram channels and forward incoming messages to your designated channel or chat.
-Ingerdated with the OpenAI API to generate post summaries.

-**Core libraries and techniques: Nest JS, Redis, Postgres, Prisma, i18n, Telegraf**

 ### <a href="https://github.com/dariasmyr/nginx-proxy" target="_new">Nginx Proxy</a>
 A Docker-based boilerplate for creating a HTPS reverse proxy using Nginx (with Let's Encrypt certificates).